-Recommendations for those travelling to Sweden from abroad
+Recommendations for people entering Sweden from abroad

-If for any reason you are unable to get tested for COVID-19, it is vital that you stay home, avoid close contact with others and maintain good hygiene for at least 7 days after your arrival in Sweden.
+If for any reason you are unable to get tested for COVID-19, it is essential that you self-isolate and avoid close contact with others for at least seven days after arrival.

 If the recommendations for testing and self-isolation apply to you after arriving in Sweden, you should stay at home and avoid close contact with others for at least seven days.
 If you do not develop any symptoms of COVID-19 or if you receive a negative test result (i.e. the test result shows that you do not have COVID-19) you can be around others again, after seven days.
 However, you should always follow the general guidelines and recommendations that apply to everyone.

 Stay alert to symptoms of COVID-19 during the seven-day self-isolation period.
 If you develop symptoms, you must get tested as soon as possible.
 Visit 1177.se to find out what applies to testing in your region.